-A Wilkes-Barre wrongful death lawyer at Munley Law can help you get justice for your loved one.
-Call today for a free and confidential consultation
+A Wilkes-Barre wrongful death lawyer at Munley Law Personal Injury Attorneys can help you get justice for your loved one.

 What we may call an “accident” is often a preventable, negligent act that results in serious harm to another person.
 Even if the act (or failure to act) was unintentional, the negligent person should still be held accountable for the harm they caused by failing to take proper and reasonable care.
 If negligence results in the death of your loved one, you may have grounds for a wrongful death claim.